fireblocks/fireblocks-web3-provider/README.md

   // By default, no externalTxId is associated with transactions
   // If you want to set one, you can either provide a function that returns a string, or provide a string directly externalTxId?: (() => string) | string,
+  // If you want to prepend an additional product string to the User-Agent header, you can provide it here userAgent?: string,
 }
 ```